minprog/pyprog/opdrachten/week4/schuifpuzzel/venglish.md

 * Keep prompting the player to move another tile.
 Should the player choose a tile that can't be moved, let them choose another tile.
 You may assume that your player enters valid tile numbers.

-* The puzzle is solve when all tiles are sorted in ascending order like described above.
+* The puzzle is solved when all tiles are sorted in ascending order like described above.

 ## Code